alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 ## Setting Up for Development

-To get started make sure you have:
+To get started we need:
 - A Twilio account [(sign up for a free Twilio account here)](https://www.twilio.com/try-twilio])
 - A Twilio phone number [(buy a phone number)](https://www.twilio.com/console/phone-numbers/search)